dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 By encouraging sin in youth, people are intrinsically disempowered, often for the rest of their lives.
 This was the reason Jesus flipped the tables of moneychangers, *who stood to profit if sin was encouraged*.
-This was the single thing that angered Jesus: more sin, more money.
+This story was single example of an angry Jesus.
+More sin, more money.
 Today: more sin, more doxastic leverage: more power over people.
 While that story applies to *Ancient Judaism's* flaws of executing theological ideas in its social institutions, what is to be underscored here is the potential for people to be enslaved by sin in their youth.
 Perhaps sin is a loaded term: more clearly, I mean